 Your company has to do extremely well for investors to get a significant ROI and many people don’t have the stomach for it.
 So if you are already in revenue or will be in revenue soon, offer a revenue share to pay them back.
 For instance, if you want a $10,000 loan, offer a 2 percent revenue share at a payback of 20 percent.
 This basically means you give them 2 percent of your revenue until they’ve been paid back $12,000.
 It’s a great ROI for them, you haven’t given up equity, and they’ll feel more comfortable because they are getting checks on a monthly basis.

-Meisa Bonelli, Managing Partner of Millennial Tax, a firm that specializes in helping new solopreneurs and home-based business owners finance their ventures through tax savings with a compliant tax strategy, used her savings and tax savvy to make the leap from employee to business owner.
+Meisa Bonelli, the Managing Partner of Millennial Tax, a firm that specializes in helping new solopreneurs and home-based business owners finance their ventures through tax savings with a compliant tax strategy, used her savings and tax-savvy to make the leap from employee to the business owner.
 When Meisa started her first business, a vacation rental business in New York (pre-Airbnb), she did it with savings and recouped her investment through tax refunds.
-This is the type of strategy that requires a formal plan and diligent record keeping in case you’re ever audited by a tax authority.
+This is the type of strategy that requires a formal plan and diligent record-keeping in case you’re ever audited by a tax authority.